realPy/dothat-module/C-lib/readme.md

 The string is truncated at character 16 so that no wrapping occurs.

+## lcd_text_lines

+Displays the three strings on the three  lines

+	void lcd_text_lines(char *s1, char *s2, char *s3)

+The display is cleared before writing the strings and each string us truncated at character 16.

 ## graph_bar

 Uses the six LEDs as a bar graph